 SNOO, on the other hand, makes babies happy by giving them the rocking that helps them to sleep and gives parents peace of mind because by keeping their babies safer.

 Note: SNOO’s special leg lifters safely elevate a baby’s head (to help reduce a stuffy nose and spit up).
 Unlike unsafe sleepers which raise babies at a precariously steep angle, SNOO leg lifters raise the head a small but useful angle of 2.5 degrees.
-(That’s well under 10 degrees, which is the most allowed by federal safety regulations.)
+(That’s well under the 10-degree limit allowed by federal safety regulations.)

 SNOO’s Security Measures